SKIP TO PAGE CONTENT

 VALUABLE CLINICAL EXPERIENCE, CERTIFICATION-READY INSTRUCTION

-Make an impact by treating clients with mental, physical, emotional, or developmental issues or disabilities, helping them develop, recover, or enhance the skills they needed for daily living.
+Make an impact by treating clients with mental, physical, emotional, or developmental issues or disabilities, helping them develop, recover, or enhance the skills they need for daily living.
 The Master of Science (MS) in Occupational Therapy at Hofstra University is a full-time, on-campus program that integrates laboratory experiences with classroom instruction.
-Graduate prepared to sit for the National Board for Certification in Occupational Therapy (NBCOT) exam.
+Graduates prepare to sit for the National Board for Certification in Occupational Therapy (NBCOT) exam.
 Scholarships are available for qualified candidates.

 Program Highlights